 Salad:

-- 2 large hard-boiled eggs sliced
+- 2 hard-boiled eggs - large, sliced

-- 4 strips crispy cooked bacon chopped
+- 4 strips cooked bacon - crispy, chopped

-- 2 cups crisp salad greens
+- 2 cups salad greens

-- ½ cup cherry tomatoes halved
+- ½ cup cherry tomatoes - halved

-- 2 oz crumbled blue cheese
+- 2 oz blue cheese - crumbled

 Instructions

-- In a small bowl, whisk together the dressing ingredients until they emulsify into a rich salad dressing.
+- In a small bowl, whisk the dressing ingredients until they emulsify into a rich salad dressing.

 - Arrange the salad greens on a large serving platter.